August 4, 2021

 and the world!

 Dean Sheila Ager, Faculty of Arts, and Shawky Fahel signed a historic Memorandum of

-Understanding that paves the way for the development of a future Centre for Palestinian
+Understanding that paves the way for the development of a future foundation

 Studies within the University of Waterloo.

-The principles of the Centre will be based on a shared vision and a bold approach to peacebuilding, conflict avoidance, co-existence and cultural understanding through education.
+The principles of the foundation will be based on a shared vision and a bold approach to peacebuilding, conflict avoidance, co-existence and cultural understanding through education.